Click here for a key to the symbols used. An explanation of acronyms may be found at the bottom of the page.

 The US 66 Business Loop followed LRN 191 on Kendall Drive and E Street to

 Highland Avenue.
-From Highland Avenue the US 66 Business Loop
+From Highland Avenue, the US 66 Business Loop

-followed Route 18 via E Street and 5th Street back to mainline US 66
+followed Route 18 via E Street and 5th Street back to mainline

-Street Overhead was to carry Route 18 and US 66 Business via LRN 9 over
+and US 66 Business via LRN 9 over what had been previous an at-grade

-what had been previous an at-grade crossing of the Atchison, Topeka &
+crossing of the Atchison, Topeka & Santa Fe Railway (ATSF) mainline

-the opening of the I Street Overhead, both Route 18 and US 66 Alternate
+Overhead, both Route 18 and US 66 Alternate were aligned on 3rd

 (Source: Gribblenation Blog (Tom Fearer), "Former California State Route 206 and the original US Route 66 Business Loop in San Bernardino", July 2022)